jackbug30/eBikes/batteries.md

 Ah can be easily converted to Wh (watt hours) by simply multiplying by the battery voltage, in this case 12v, so that we can use watts instead of amps, which simplifies the next step; `Wh rating = watts drawn * hours drawn`

-The average expected power consumption of a bike at 20mph is about 180 watts (this accounts for air resistance, which was ignored earlier)[^4].
+The average expected power consumption of a bike at 20mph is about 180 watts (this accounts for air resistance, which was ignored earlier)[^7].
 This number is assuming no hills, so the true number is likely much higher.
 However, it gives a reasonable datapoint to work from.
 It would be great, for the prototype, to be able to ride for a full hour without having to recharge.
 So, using the run time formula, `180 watts drawn * 1 hour drawn = 180Wh`.
 Now, converting that to Ah (`180Wh / 12v`), a total Ah rating of 15Ah is necessary.

 Finding a single 12v, 15Ah battery was difficult, but it was easy to find smaller batteries, specifically [these](https://www.amazon.com/dp/B00K8V30D0?psc=1&ref=ppx_yo2_dt_b_product_details).
 Each is rated for 7.2Ah, but if they are attached in parallel, the total rating is 14.4Ah, quite close to the desired 15Ah.
 For this reason, two of these batteries were purchased.

+[^1]: _SLA._ [Online].
+Available: https://www.wirtzusa.com/wp-content/uploads/2017/06/leadacidbattery.jpg.
+[Accessed: 09- Dec- 2021]
-[^1]: L. Keith Araujo - Epec, "Battery Comparison of Energy Density - Cylindrical and Prismatic Cells", _Epectec.com_, 2021.
+[^2]: L. Keith Araujo - Epec, "Battery Comparison of Energy Density - Cylindrical and Prismatic Cells", _Epectec.com_, 2021.
 [Online].
 Available: https://www.epectec.com/batteries/cell-comparison.html.
 [Accessed: 08- Dec- 2021]
-[^2]: J. Jhaveri, "[Battery Safety] Top 5 Reasons Why Lithium-Ion Batteries Catch Fire — ION Energy", _ION Energy_, 2021.
+[^3]: _Turnigy 5000mAh_.
 [Online].
+Available: https://cdn-global-hk.hobbyking.com/media/catalog/product/cache/1/image/660x415/17f82f742ffe127f42dca9de82fb58b1/1/7/176455_9067000281-0.jpg.
+[Accessed: 09- Dec- 2021]
+[^4]: J. Jhaveri, "[Battery Safety] Top 5 Reasons Why Lithium-Ion Batteries Catch Fire — ION Energy", _ION Energy_, 2021.
+[Online].
 Available: https://www.ionenergy.co/resources/blogs/battery-safety/.
 [Accessed: 08- Dec- 2021]
-[^3]: "The memory effect in batteries: what it is and how to prevent it | Panasonic eneloop", Panasonic-eneloop.eu, 2021.
+[^5]: _Range of cells_.
 [Online].
+Available: https://5.imimg.com/data5/YV/HF/MY-3703403/pb050009-500x500.jpg.
+[Accessed: 09- Dec- 2021]
+[^6]: "The memory effect in batteries: what it is and how to prevent it | Panasonic eneloop", Panasonic-eneloop.eu, 2021.
+[Online].
 Available: https://www.panasonic-eneloop.eu/en/news/memory-effect-batteries-what-it-and-how-prevent-it.
 [Accessed: 08- Dec- 2021]
-[^4]: S. Gribble, "An interactive model-based calculator of cycling power vs. speed", _Gribble.org_, 2021.
+[^7]: S. Gribble, "An interactive model-based calculator of cycling power vs. speed", _Gribble.org_, 2021.
 [Online].
 Available: https://www.gribble.org/cycling/power_v_speed.html.
 [Accessed: 08- Dec- 2021]